GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A new idea comes suddenly and in a rather intuitive way.
-But intuition is nothing but the outcome of earlier intellectual experience.
+> ### Beauty is more important in computing than anywhere else in technology because software is so complicated.
+Beauty is the ultimate defense against complexity.
 >
-> ~ *Albert Einstein*
+> ~ *David Gelernter*

 ---
 ## 🏎 Quick Facts